LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/standard-token.md

   ]
 ---

-# Deploying Your Standard ERC-20 Token to Lisk
+# Deploying your Standard ERC-20 token to Lisk

 :::info
-**This tutorial is for developers who want to bridge a new ERC-20 token to Lisk Sepolia.**
+**This tutorial is for developers who want to bridge a new Standard ERC-20 token to Lisk Sepolia.**
 <!-- If you want to bridge existing tokens, you can skip to the tutorial on [Bridging ERC-20 tokens to Lisk](../bridge-tokens-to-lisk). -->
-If you want to bridge existing tokens, you can skip to the tutorial on [Bridging ERC-20 tokens with the Optimism SDK](https://docs.optimism.io/builders/app-developers/tutorials/cross-dom-bridge-erc20).
+If you want to bridge existing tokens, you can follow the tutorial on [Bridging ERC-20 tokens with the Optimism SDK](https://docs.optimism.io/builders/app-developers/tutorials/cross-dom-bridge-erc20).
 :::

-In this tutorial you'll learn how to bridge a standard ERC-20 token from Ethereum to Lisk using the [Standard Bridge system](https://docs.optimism.io/builders/dapp-developers/bridging/standard-bridge).
+In this tutorial, you'll learn how to bridge a standard ERC-20 token from Ethereum to Lisk using the [Standard Bridge system](https://docs.optimism.io/builders/dapp-developers/bridging/standard-bridge).
 This tutorial is meant for developers who already have an existing ERC-20 token on Ethereum and want to create a bridged representation of that token on Lisk.

 This tutorial explains how to use the [`OptimismMintableERC20Factory`](https://github.com/ethereum-optimism/optimism/blob/186e46a47647a51a658e699e9ff047d39444c2de/packages/contracts-bedrock/contracts/universal/OptimismMintableERC20Factory.sol) to deploy a standardized ERC-20 token on Lisk Sepolia.